We all want more freedom in our lives. We all want the freedom to make choices, set goals, and pursue meaningful work.

-However, while everyone wants freedom, some people have more freedom than others, and how much freedom you have in your life partly comes down to the decisions you make on a daily basis.
-While everyone has inherent freedom, improving your time management, finances, and habits can significantly enhance your sense of personal freedom.
+Yet, the extent of our personal freedom can vary, and much of it comes down to the decisions we make on a daily basis.
+While inherent freedom exists within all of us, deliberately refining our time management, finances, and habits can significantly amplify our sense of personal freedom.

 If you’re struggling to prioritize yourself, you may discover that you’re confronting negativity in your life and your mindset.
-By retraining your mind to think more positively, you can begin to free yourself from all the emotional and mental baggage you might be carrying around with you.
+By retraining your mind to think more positively, you can begin to free yourself from all the emotional and mental baggage you might be carrying around.

 As Daniel Seigel points out in a recent Berkeley article, “You can use your mind to shift the patterns in your relationships with others and in your brain.
 You are not a captive prisoner, even though your mental filters will tend to move you into old patterns.
 Getting lost in familiar places is a natural vulnerability we all have; using your mind and your capacity to be aware is how you can find your way.”

-Make sure that you don’t have a fixed mindset and that you are practicing a growth mindset instead.
+Make sure that you don’t have a fixed mindset and that you’re practicing a growth mindset instead.
 When you have a growth mindset and empowering beliefs, you will open the door to more freedom and opportunities for yourself.

-Open up your mind to the endless financial possibilities out there when you do establish more financial freedom.
-With financial freedom, you can invest in assets that can increase your buying power so that you can not only purchase cars and houses but purchase businesses and make other investments as well.
-Financial freedom by way of assets and investments also helps you achieve greater freedom of time, as you increase possibilities for your retirement and passive income streams.
+With financial freedom, you can invest in assets that enhance your purchasing power, enabling you to acquire not only cars and homes but also businesses and other valuable investments.
+Additionally, the financial freedom you provide yourself through assets and investments also helps you live with more freedom of time, as you increase possibilities for your retirement and passive income streams.

 The Bottom Line